RuminantFarmSystems/RuFaS/SC_redesign/Crop_and_Soil/docs/road-map_soil-and-crop.md

 guidelines, and linked to the process classes.

-* The current `Crop.py` file (`RUFAS/routines/field/crop/`) need to be re-written and organized into the new `FieldDirector` class.
+* The current `Crop.py` file (`RUFAS/routines/field/crop/`) need to be re-written and organized into the new `FieldManager` class.

 * the new `DataCurator` and `SCInput` classes need to be created